Chemical Catalysis and Reaction Engineering

 Integration with Renewable Energy:

-- Using renewable electricity for catalytic hydrogen production.
+- Explore innovations in renewable hydrogen production.

 Advanced Reactor Designs: